estieque/pool-cleaning-service/README.md

 👍 Reviews and Ratings: Allow users to leave reviews and ratings for the services they receive and the products they purchase.

 🔔 Notifications: Send users notifications about upcoming service appointments, order confirmations, and delivery updates.

+TOOLS I USED

+💻 I used Visual Studio Code to build a website, and used

+🐧 Git Bash as my command line interface for version control.